sictweb/web700/notes/week11.md

 3. Type "Heroku Postgres" into this textbox and click the "Heroku Postgres" item that comes up:![Heroku Postgres](/web700/media/heroku-screen4.png)

 4. This will open a dialog window showing you that "Heroku Postgres" will be added to your application.
-Be sure you leave the "Plan name" to **Hobby Dev - Free** and click **Provision**
+Be sure you leave the "Plan name" to **Hobby Dev - Free** and click **Submit Order Form**

 5. This will create an item (link) in your "Add-ons" section with the label: **"Heroku Postgres :: Database"**.
 Click this link to go to the page for your new Postgres Database instance!